cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ## Unit tests

-First you need to update your existing tests so that they pass with a new `Winner` value.
-As it happens, most of your tests need to add this line:
+You need to update your existing tests so that they pass with a new `Winner` value.
+Most of your tests need to add this line:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0254e19f/x/checkers/keeper/msg_server_play_move_fifo_test.go#L49]
 require.EqualValues(t, types.StoredGame{